Dover Area School District sits for a board meeting on Tuesday, Feb. 20.

 None of the seven speakers in public comments at the last two board meetings spoke in favor of the contract.

-Several districts in central Pennsylvania have entered into similar contracts with ILC, including Central York, and South Western; and Eastern Lancaster County and Hempfield in Lancaster County.
-Northern York County School District is also considering a retainer, based on their meeting agenda this week.
+Several districts in central Pennsylvania have entered into similar contracts with ILC, including South Western in York; and Eastern Lancaster County and Hempfield in Lancaster County.
+Northern York County School District is also considering a retainer, based on their meeting agenda this week, and Central York has consulted with ILC.

 Within a week of entering into the contract, South Western is floating new restrictions on classroom books, according to The York Dispatch.
 After entering into the contract in 2019, Elanco proposed a privacy policy in response to public outcry over a male transgender student’s request to use the boy’s bathroom.
 The policy drew public outcry, attention from the ACLU, and included a proposed $1 million renovation to the high school locker rooms.
 Dover school district is projected to face an over $3 million budget shortfall in the next financial year.